What is Channel Marketing? Here’s What You Need To Know To Start

 2. Manufacturer to retailer to customer: The manufacturer creates goods and sells them to a retail business, which then sells to a customer—like clothing at a retail store.

-3. Manufacturer to Wholesaler to Customer: A manufacturer creates goods and sells them to a wholesale seller who sells them at a reduced cost to customers—Like good old Costco.
+3. Manufacturer to wholesaler to customer: A manufacturer creates goods and sells them to a wholesale seller who sells them at a reduced cost to customers—Like good old Costco.

 4. Manufacturer to distributor to reseller to customer: A manufacturer creates goods that a distributor takes to like-minded businesses.
 Resellers then buy from these businesses and sell to customers alongside their own products.
 This is like a laptop company partnering with a distributor to spread the reach of their product, then resellers buying those laptops and selling to customers with a printer or wifi package.